khimaja/khimaja/README.md

-👩‍💻 I'm currently learning algorithms and DSA
+👩‍💻 I'm currently working on data scince projects

 ⌨️ I'm looking to collaborate on Open-source projects related to artificial intelligence and data science.